Regulations of the University

 Chapter 6 – Rights and Responsibilities

 6.10.10 Policy Statement on Freedom of Expression.
 Faith in the fundamental importance of freedom forms a major theme in the history, government and tradition of the State of Rhode Island and Providence Plantations and of the United States of America.
-Freedom is also recognized on practical grounds as vital to the scholar in his/her search for and dissemination of truth.
+Freedom is also recognized on practical grounds as vital to scholars in their search for and dissemination of truth.
 Although academic freedom is not written into law, it is well established in custom and grounded in traditions of long standing in the colleges and universities of the Western world, protecting professional scholars and teachers from interference with their obligation to pursue truth.
 Though it is a specific kind of freedom peculiar to members of the teaching profession in higher education, its benefits ultimately accrue as much to the public at large as to the scholars themselves.
 In fact, the present age of accelerating change emphasizes that education must stress development of the capacity for critical thought, a capacity that can be achieved only when freedom in inquiry and discussion prevail.
-Therefore, in accordance with the ideals of state and nation, and in order that the institutions under its jurisdiction might perform well the functions for which they are established, the former Board of Trustees of State Colleges affirmed its unqualified acceptance of the principle of freedom in inquiry and expression.
+Therefore, in accordance with the ideals of state and nation, and in order that the institutions under its jurisdiction might perform well the functions for which they are established, the former Board of Trustees of State Colleges affirmed its unqualified acceptance of the principle of freedom in inquiry and expression. #21-22-6

 6.11.10 The Faculty.
 Academic freedom has been defined and codified in a statement of principles that was prepared by representatives of the American Association of University Professors and the Association of American Colleges.
 Adopted by both organizations in 1941 and later endorsed by many other professional and learned societies, it is known as “The 1940 Statement of Principles on Academic Freedom and Tenure.”
 The former Board of Trustees of State Colleges and the University of Rhode Island unconditionally endorsed the 1940 Statement, including the following pertinent passages: